+In contrast to RVM, the problem of global regularity for solutions of the classical Vlasov-Maxwell equations with large data has been studied extensively, but remains unsolved.
 The Vlasov-Maxwell equations are locally well posed [1].
 Small data results have been obtained [12], [28], in which the plasma is initially dilute, the solutions remain small and smooth, disperse and their asymptotic behavior is free ([2-5]).
-This picture holds for nearly neutral data as well ([10],[8]).
-There are several recent results ([14, 21]) concerning the asymptotic behavior of small perturbations of steady states which do not depend on the space variable.
-Existence of global weak solutions was obtained in [9].

 Key words and phrases.
 Vlasov-Maxwell, radiation, global regularity.
-MSC Classification: 35Q70.
-35Q83.
+MSC Classification: 35Q70, 35Q83.